-If you have a celebration coming up or are just looking for a flashy but easy fruit dessert, I heartily recommend the Triple Berry Mousse Tart from Orchard’s Finest.
+If you have a celebration coming up or are just looking for a flashy but easy fruit dessert, I heartily recommend the Triple Berry Mousse Tart originally from Orchard’s Finest.
 After trying it this week, Todd proclaimed it one of the best desserts ever. (!!)

 Now he could have meant one of one hundred best or one of five best, but I didn’t press for details.
 I was just glad that folding straight preserves (no extra fruit purees required) into a mixture of cream cheese, gelatin and whipped cream added enough fruit flavor.
 I also liked how tossing the preserves with fresh strawberries and blackberries made them shiny, and am already planning on using this technique to make some pretty fruit topped miniature tarts like you see in bakeries.